Financing a Graduate Degree

 Expenses you may expect to encounter at ISU are:

-- Tuition & Fees site gives current resident and nonresident tuition rates along with all mandatory fees.
+- The Tuition & Fees site gives current resident and nonresident tuition rates along with all mandatory fees.

 - Health Insurance is offered at an affordable rate through our Student & Scholar Health Insurance Program Office.
 Graduate students on assistantship during fall and spring terms receive self only health insurance coverage as a benefit of employment for the term at no cost.